Lumacielb/Lumacielb/README.md

 - 👋 Hi, I’m @Lumacielb
-- 👀 I’m interested in ... everything but not you
+- 👀 I’m interested in ... anything other than you
-- 🌱 I’m currently learning ... all out of here
+- 🌱 I’m currently learning ... everything out of here
 - 💞️ I’m looking to collaborate on ... my own projects
 - 📫 How to reach me ... all media except GitHub